-This course aims to provide students with historical perspective on a variety of current problems and issues.
-Concentrating on the period since 1945, major topics covered include the decline and fall of the Soviet Union, the Cold War and its aftermath, welfare state democracy and its prospects, European responses to environmental problems, and the ongoing development of the European Union.
-Political, diplomatic, and economic developments are stressed.
+This course provides students with historical perspective on a variety of current problems and issues.
+Concentrating on the period since 1945, topics covered include the decline and fall of the Soviet Union, the Cold War and its aftermath, welfare state democracy and its prospects, European responses to environmental problems, and the ongoing development of the European Union.

-This course will trace the process of England’s transformation to modernity, concentrating on social and cultural, as well as political and economic changes.
-Students will also consider the rise and fall of England as an imperial power and as a great power in Europe’s state system.
+This course traces the process of England’s transformation to modernity, concentrating on social and cultural, as well as political and economic changes.
+Students also consider the rise and fall of England as an imperial power and as a great power in Europe’s state system.

 HIST 224-E German History and the Jewish Question (HP, VA)